alterx/lovely-infinite-scrolling/README.md

 Then just make sure to call:

-        LovelyIS.afterAppend(); Just after the new content is appended.
+        LovelyIS.afterAppend(); //Just after the new content is appended.

 and

-        LovelyIS.duringScroll(); Everytime you track the scroll event.
+        LovelyIS.duringScroll(); //Everytime you track the scroll event.

 And Voila! :D